NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 >
 >     ```bash nvidia-container-runtime-script.sh```
 >
->      Note that this step may broke the existing docker environment.
+>      Note that this step may break the existing docker environment.
 >
 > - Test whether the GPU running environment is successfully configured:
 >